mock-server/mockserver/README.md

 **JavaScript**

+A JavaScript client is provided called mockServerClient.js in the mockserver-client.jar maven dependency.
+This can also be found at mockservice/mockserver-client/src/main/javascript/mockServerClient.js in the git repository.

 To specify a request matcher in javascript use JSON to specify the details with the following format:

     "httpRequest": {